 In a medium bowl, combine pecans and sugar, using your fingertips to thoroughly mix; set aside.
 Line a baking sheet with a Silpat (French nonstick baking mat) or parchment paper; set aside.

 Lightly dust work surface with flour.
-Repeat rolling and cutting process with remaining two sheets of puff pastry.
-Drape pastry over the Brie, tucking the edges under to enclose.
+Repeat rolling and cutting process with remaining 2 sheets of puff pastry.
+Drape pastry over the brie, tucking the edges under to enclose.

 In a small bowl, combine egg yolk and cream to make an egg wash.
 Cut reserved scraps of puff pastry into decorative shapes.
 Using a pastry brush, gently brush the decorative shapes with the egg wash, and adhere to wrapped brie.
 Brush the wrapped brie evenly with the egg wash.
 Transfer to refrigerator and chill for at least 30 minutes and up to overnight.